StephenSorriaux/kazoo/docs/async_usage.rst

 ==================

-The asynchronous Kazoo API relies on the :class:`~kazoo.interfaces.IAsyncResult` object which is returned by all the asynchronous methods.
-Callbacks can be added with the :meth:`~kazoo.interfaces.IAsyncResult.rawlink` method which works in a consistent manner whether threads or an asynchronous framework like gevent is used.
+The asynchronous Kazoo API relies on the :class:`~kazoo_sasl.interfaces.IAsyncResult` object which is returned by all the asynchronous methods.
+Callbacks can be added with the :meth:`~kazoo_sasl.interfaces.IAsyncResult.rawlink` method which works in a consistent manner whether threads or an asynchronous framework like gevent is used.

-Kazoo utilizes a pluggable :class:`~kazoo.interfaces.IHandler` interface which abstracts the callback system to ensure it works consistently.
+Kazoo utilizes a pluggable :class:`~kazoo_sasl.interfaces.IHandler` interface which abstracts the callback system to ensure it works consistently.

 Connection Handling